American Legion, Martin Krueger Post 407

 There are presently 28 members, with dues at $5 per year paid by the club.

 Membership is open to children in grades kindergarten through 12.
-Meetings are held monthly in members’ homes or at Holy Trinity’s school cafeteria.
+Meetings take place monthly in members’ homes or in the cafeteria at Holy Trinity School in Winsted..

 For more information, call Lori Anderson at (320) 395-2806, Kim Hausladen at (320) 485-2856, or the McLeod County Extension Office at 800-587-0770.